eldang/BC-Civics/MLA_finder/README.md

 #### Data sources

 * FSAs and *federal* electoral districts are available from https://www12.statcan.gc.ca/census-recensement/2021/geo/sip-pis/boundary-limites/index2021-eng.cfm?year=21 .
-A BC-only extract from this is stored here as `bc_fsas.gpkg`
+A BC-only extract from this, reprojected to BC-Albers for consistency with the province's data, is stored here as `bc_fsas.gpkg`
 * BC *provincial* electoral districts are available from https://elections.bc.ca/resources/maps/gis-spatial-data/ .
 Note that this system doesn't allow for instant downloads; you have to make a request and it emails you later.
 In my experience it doesn't take very long.
 A copy of the 2024 electoral districts is stored here in the `bc_electoral_districts` folder with all the metadata it came packaged with.